Carbon footprints

 As an organisation, we have our own carbon footprint.
 This comes from the operations we undertake to provide our services to our communities.

-The carbon footprint will be updated annually to monitor progress.
+The carbon footprint is updated annually to monitor progress.
+Each year, we also recalculate all previous years’ emissions, using improved methods and better data wherever we can.
 These annual carbon reports can be viewed below.

 Progress